-The Crocs Jaunt Shorty are bright in color and constructed for a roomy fit.
+The Crocs Jaunt Shorty are bright in color and constructed for a very roomy fit.
 Ultralight, they are made from a fully-molded Croslite resin with a rubber outsole.
 There's no lining or insole; in fact, there's nothing else to the boot beside the resin, as is traditional for Crocs.

 The style of Crocs seem to be that of you either like them, or you don't.
-We purchased the lemon and they are sure bright.
+We purchased the lemon, and they are very bright.
 Fun and cheery, there isn't much going on besides the evident molding and white accents.
 Big, bold and wide, they reminded us of rain boots you might find in children's books.
 In true Crocs fashion, there are holes for Jibbitz charms.
-For something a little more fashionable, we like the low-top Saltwater Duck Boot.
+For something more urban and trendy, we like the ankle-height Sperry Saltwater Duck Boot.

-With whole sizes from 4-11, Crocs recommends sizing up if wear a half-size.
+With whole sizes from 4-11, Crocs recommends sizing up if you wear a half-size.
 Our lead tester was a 7.5, so we purchased the 8.
-Unfortunately, we would have much preferred sizing down instead.
+Unfortunately, we would have preferred sizing down instead.
 The roomy fit is very generous, and even with thick socks, we would have favored a snugger fit.
 The circumference of the boot opening is 12.5 inches, which is also rather wide for how short they are, adding to the feeling of being a bit too large, overall.

 A jolly boot and very bold, these are ideal for general wear at home, around town, or in the garden.
-Surprisingly warm for the lack of a lining or added insulation, they will keep you comfortable across a wide range of temperatures, from about 40 to 65F.
+Surprisingly warm for the lack of a lining or added insulation, they will keep you comfortable across a wide range of temperatures, from about 40 to 80F.

 From Colorado, but manufactured in Vietnam, these ultralight Jaunt Shorty boots were the cheapest we recently reviewed, ringing in at $40.
-A great value for adequate rainwear, we would definitely recommend these cheery Crocs.
+A great value for adequate rainwear, we would definitely recommend these simple Crocs.